Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 ## <ins>Object FIFO Abstraction </ins>

 In this tutorial the `objectFifo` abstraction is also introduced, see below.
-This is a higher-level abstraction which is used to establish communication accross the AI Engine array without explicit configuration of the involved `mlir-aie` components.
+This is a higher-level abstraction which is used to establish communication across the AI Engine array without explicit configuration of the involved `mlir-aie` components.
 The following tutorials will use this abstraction to introduce the `mlir-aie` dialect further.

 [Link to higher level objectFifo write-up](./objectFifo_ver)